History of Wwoof

 WWOOF UK developed quickly and the organisation adapted its systems to meet the needs of WWOOFers and hosts.
 It was flexible and adaptable and continues to benefit greatly from enthusiastic grassroots input and feedback and offers of help from members are actively encouraged.
 WWOOF’s ethos is definitely one of constant improvement.

 Now there are autonomous WWOOF organisations in many countries who all have their own individual ways of organising themselves but basically have similar membership charges, publish a host list and newsletters.
-WWOOF Greece Support was in 2011.
+WWOOF Greece was founded in December 2010.

 Hosts in countries without a national group are listed by WWOOF Independents.